Alex-Nalin/Symphony-Zendesk-Bot-v2/README.md

 SymphonyZendeskBot does not log messages, but will log other activity, including commands that are issued.
 Various logs can be found in ./SymphonyZendeskBot/logging

-## Usage

-Several functions are included by default with the bot.

-**Note**: The bot user _must_ be in the room in which a command is issued.
-Symphony does not support global commands at this time.

-### Google Translate:

-Autodetects and translates the provided sentence into English

-* Command: /translate "Hola.
-Como estas?"
-* Reply: I think you said "Hello how are you?" (es)
-* The two-letter language code for the auto-identified source language is included at the end of the reply

-### Stock Quotes (AlphaVantage)

-Pulls the most recent Open and Close prices for the given ticker symbol

-* Command: `/quote AAPL`
-* Reply:

-    Quote for: AAPL
-    Date: 2017-09-04
-    Open: 164.7600
-    Close: 164.0400

-* Note: An AlphaVantage API token is required.
-This can be obtained for free: https://www.alphavantage.co/documentation/

-### Giphy

-Searches for and returns a gif

-* Command: `/gif Search Text`
-* Reply: [link to gif]
-* Note 1: /gif with no parameters produces a random gif
-* Note 2: Requires an API token for Giphy: https://developers.giphy.com/

-### Echo

-A simple test to verify the bot is working and Symphony's APIs are responding

-* Command: `/echo` [echo text]
-* Reply: [echo text]

-### Quote of the day

-`/quote`

-Retrieves the Quote of the day from quotes.rest and displays the author and the message in a card formatted text.

-### Weather forecast

-`/weather london 5`

-Give the weather forecast (from api.apixu.com) by location (city/postcode/zipcode) and for up to 7 days with various attributes such as average temperature, sunrise, moonset and with image.

-### Random Famous Quotes

-`/funQuote`

-Will return some movies or famous peoples Quote via the api.andrux.net

-### Random Jokes

-`/joke`

-Will return a funny joke from icanhazdadjoke.com

-### Add/Remove(sort), Search and List Acronyms (Jelena Kolomijec)

-`/addAcronym`
-`/removeAcronym`
-`/findAcronym`
-/`ListAllAcronym`

-Allows to add, remove and search for acroyms added to a custom dictionary

-### Wiki Search (Jelena Kolomijec)

-`/wikiSearch`

-Give the top three results from Wikipedia

 ## Plugins